WeikaiTan/Toronto-3D/README.md

 ---
 ## <a name="tip"></a> Data preparation tip
 The XY coordinates are stored in UTM format.
-The Y coordinate will have more than 16 digits, which may exceed precision in `float` type commonly used in point cloud processing algorithms.
+The Y coordinate may exceed decimal digits in `float` type commonly used in point cloud processing algorithms.
 Directly read and process the coordinates could result in loss of detail and wrong geometric features.

 I set a `UTM_OFFSET = [627285, 4841948, 0]` to subtract from the raw coordinates.
 You may use any other numbers to reduce number of digits.